A short overview for those of you who just want some quick suggestions – These are our top picks for the Best Laptops for Video Editing:

 Mobility is the first thing that comes to mind when opting for a Laptop vs. a Desktop PC.

-It is much smaller, weighs less, has an in-built screen, keyboard and touch-pad, and – as we all know – also brings its own power supply in terms of a battery, that lets you work away from a power outlet for some time.
+A Laptop is much smaller, weighs less, has an in-built screen, keyboard and touch-pad, and even brings its own power supply in terms of a battery, that lets you work away from a power outlet for some time.

 This sounds great, but let’s make sure we don’t sacrifice anything by being too mobile:

-As we discussed earlier, Video Editing performance is increased by using a larger Device (because of power, cooling, and space) so it would seem to be safe to say, that bigger Laptops perform better than small Laptops.
+As we discussed earlier, Video Editing performance can usually be increased by using a larger Device (because of power, cooling, and space) so it would seem to be safe to say, that bigger Laptops perform better than small Laptops.

 Bigger Laptops sport a larger Screen too, which can make it easier to work with.
-In addition, the Keyboard can have more Keys such as a Number-Pad in 17” Laptops compared to 14” or 15” Laptops which can be a life-saver in some Video Editing Apps.
+In addition, the Keyboard can have more Keys such as a Number-Pad in 17” Laptops compared to 14” or 15” Laptops, which can speed up your workflow in some Video Editing Apps.

 But all of this is only true at times: